deuscode/PowerShell-Docs/developer/format/list-view-basic.md

 # List View (Basic)

 This example shows how to implement a basic list view that displays the [System.Serviceprocess.Servicecontroller?Displayproperty=Fullname](/dotnet/api/System.ServiceProcess.ServiceController) objects returned by the [Get-Service](/powershell/module/microsoft.powershell.management/get-service) cmdlet.
 For more information about the components of a list view, see [Creating a List View](./creating-a-list-view.md).
-This example shows how to implement a basic list view that displays the [System.Serviceprocess.Servicecontroller?Displayproperty=Fullname](/dotnet/api/System.ServiceProcess.ServiceController) objects returned by the [Get-Service](/powershell/module/microsoft.powershell.management/get-service) cmdlet.
-For more information about the components of a list view, see [Creating a List View](./creating-a-list-view.md).

 ### To load this formatting file